Russo-Turkish War (1735–1739): The final stage of the war in 1739

-However, main Habsburg army suffered a strategic defeat at the Battle of Grocka near Belgrade, on 21–22 July.
+However, the main Habsburg army suffered a strategic defeat at the Battle of Grocka near Belgrade, on 21–22 July.
 Field marshal Wallis retreated into Belgrade Fortress, while Turks laid the siege of the city.
 Already on 31 July, the imperial government in Vienna decided to relieve Wallis of his previously granted powers to negotiate with the Ottomans, and those powers were consequently transferred to count Neipperg, who arrived at Belgrade on 16 August, and then proceeded to the camp of the Grand Vizier on 18 August, thus initiating peace negotiations.
 There he found himself isolated, and dependent on the French mediator, marquis Louis Sauveur de Villeneuve.
 On 1 September, Neipperg agreed to sign a preliminary peace agreement with the Ottomans that included the loss of Belgrade, not knowing that his original instructions were no longer valid, since the imperial government in Vienna in the meantime decided not to surrender the city, and wait for the outcome of the Russian campaign in Moldavia.
 News on the conclusion of the preliminary peace treaty reached Vienna on 7 September, but it was too late for reversal.
 On 18 September, the final peace Treaty of Belgrade was signed, thus confirming Habsburg loss of Wallachia Minor (Oltenia), central Serbia with Belgrade, and the Bosnian section of Posavina.

 Using mediating powers granted to him by the Russian court, Villeneuve also negotiated a separate Russo-Turkish preliminary peace treaty, that was signed on the same day (18 September) in Belgrade.
 Faced with the threat of a possible Swedish invasion, and consequent Ottoman alliances with Sweden, Poland, and Prussia, the Russian government decided to accept terms that were reached through the French mediation.
 On 3 October, the final Russo-Turkish Treaty of Niš was signed, thus ending the Russo-Ottoman war.
 The Azak Fortress was demolished and its lands were turned into neutral territory as it became a centre of attack in line with the demands for access to the Black Sea.
 And consolidated Russia's control over the Zaporizhia in exchange for Russia abandoning its claims to Crimea and Moldova.
 For Austria, the war proved a stunning defeat.
 The Russian forces were much more successful on the field, but they lost tens of thousands to disease.
 The Russians had access to the Black Sea but were not allowed to maintain any fleet in the Azov and Black Sea.